Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 If the optimization steps from the stage 1 is not enough, a similar approach can be applied to the generated C API code.

 In this case it should be placed in a different location to the hash of the Lua FFI code.

-Here we also do regeneration of the C API file only if the hash of the [ImplInfo] structure was changed.
+Here we also do regeneration of the C API file only if the hash of the [ImplInfo] and [EnumInfo] structures were changed.